demirciAhmet/demirciAhmet/README.md

 ### Hi there 👋
 I'm Pursuing a bachelor's degree in Computer Engineering in Ankara, Turkey.
 I'm a Linux and Open Source enthusiast who loves learning and researching about it.
-Currently, I'm expanding my knowledge in the front-end of web development.
+Currently, I'm expanding my knowledge on web development.

-- 🌱 I’m currently learning web development
-- 🔭 I’m currently working on a React project
 - 📫 You can reach me on: [Linkedin](https://www.linkedin.com/in/ahmet-kaan-demirci-87bb64219/) or [GitHub](github.com/demirciAhmet)
 - ⚡ Personal clipboard web page: [ahmetkaandemirci.tech](https://www.ahmetkaandemirci.tech)